hoanglongcao/DualKeepon/README.md

 # DualKeepon
 A portable system with My Keepon robots to study user preferences using a pairwise comparison method

+##Hacking MyKeepon

+A tutorial of hacking MyKeepon robot can  be found in our website: http://probo.vub.ac.be/HackingKeepon/

 ##Hardware connection
 Upload the Arduino firmware (new and stable).
 Arduino Nano with ATmega328P.
 Baud rate 9600.